Asophix/dbCalc/README.md

   </ul>
 <li><u>Minimal cover</u>: A FD set's reduced form, in which all FD conforms the following:
   <ul>
-    <li>the rightside contains only one single attribute
+    <li>the right side contains only one single attribute
-    <li>the leftside can not be reduced further (the leftside's subsets do not imply each other through the existing FD's)
+    <li>the left side can not be reduced further (the leftside's subsets do not imply each other through the existing FD's)
-    <li>the FD itself cannot be omitted (the rightside is not implied by other FD's)
+    <li>the FD itself cannot be omitted (the right side is not implied by other FD's)
    </ul>
 <li><u>Normal form</u>: a means of measuring redundancy.
   <ul>